 After surgery, Kathy needed to have chemotherapy.
 Kathy intended to go to a large cancer center, but because of the COVID-19 pandemic, she was reluctant to travel far from home and wanted to minimize her risk of exposure to the virus as much as possible.
-Alexandra Chalif, a friend who does medical hypnosis at New Milford Hospital, suggested that Kathy consider the Diebold Family Cancer Center at New Milford Hospital for her chemotherapy treatment.
+A friend suggested for Kathy to consider the Diebold Family Cancer Center at New Milford Hospital for her chemotherapy treatment.

-“I live close to New Milford Hospital, so I didn’t have to go far, and I received a recommendation from someone who knows the New Milford Hospital cancer center,” said Kathy.
-“It was just a good solution for me, and it eliminated the stress of doing a lot of driving.”
+“I live close to New Milford Hospital, so I did not have to go far,” said Kathy.
+“It was just a good solution for me and eliminated the stress of doing a lot of driving.”

 Enhanced precautions during COVID-19 pandemic

-“Right from the get-go, my sister who’s a doctor was telling me I was going to need surgery and chemotherapy, so the concept of having these treatments wasn’t much of a shock to me,” said Kathy.
+“Right from the get-go, my sister who is a doctor was telling me I was going to need surgery and chemotherapy, so the concept of having these treatments was not much of a shock to me,” said Kathy.
 “I thought, ‘This is just a necessary piece of the puzzle.’”

 As COVID-19 became more of a threat in Connecticut, New Milford Hospital started implementing patient safety precautions following state and federal guidelines, such as restricting visitors and asking screening questions before each appointment.

-“Initially, there was the possibility that Tom could be with me when I got chemotherapy, but then he couldn’t be with me,” said Kathy.
+“Initially, there was the possibility that my husband Tom could be with me when I got chemotherapy, but then he could not be with me,” said Kathy.
 “It was just the care team and me.”